marcelovani/term_tree_selector/README.md

 # Term Tree Selector

-Provides root/leaf selector blocks for term trees with 2 or 3 levels
+Provides configurable root/leaf selector blocks for term trees with 2 or 3 levels.

+Terms will only show in the selector if they are published and have content.

 ## Installation